 EMERGENCY LECTURE SERIES

 Each academic year’s educational curriculum starts with 10 weeks of Emergency lecture series to get incoming PGY-2s and PGY-1s well versed in recognizing neurologic emergencies and managing them appropriately.
-Unique to our curriculum is an advanced simulation lab for neurologic exam, stroke codes and patented Pupils simulator for neuro-ophthalmologic emergencies.
+Unique to our curriculum is an advanced simulation lab for advanced neurologic exam, stroke codes, status epilepticus, and patented Pupils simulator for neuro-ophthalmologic emergencies.

-Faculty from Neurology, basic neurosciences, guest speakers are invited to give grand rounds, every Thursday.
-One case-based resident -driven grand rounds each month.
+Faculty from Neurology, basic neurosciences and guest speakers are invited to give grand rounds every Thursday.
+One case-based grand rounds for each resident in their final year.

 NEUROLOGY LECTURE SERIES

-Protected didactic time every Thursday for 2 hrs.
-Curriculum is organized into blocks and spans 18 months to ensure repetition with updates during 3 years of Neurology training.
+Protected didactic time every Thursday for two hrs.
+Curriculum is organized into blocks and spans 18 months to ensure repetition with updates during three years of Neurology training.
 Lectures and grand rounds are recorded to be accessed anytime in Canvas© platform.

 Meet once every month where residents do a critical review and analysis of a journal article following AAN guidelines.

-Once a month we dissect and analyze a case in depth in a Morning report style presentation by the residents to promote critical analysis and to learn to think out of the box
+MORNING REPORTSOnce a month we dissect and analyze a case in depth promote critical analysis and to learn to think out of the box.